Navigate to the Azure Marketplace offering, and click the "Get it Now" button:

-TLS is required for the Elasticsearch Transport layer with the Security features available at the basic license tier in 6.8.0 and 7.1.0+, so if you are intending on using the basic license with Security for versions that support it, providing certificates as part of a Marketplace deployment will be easier than not doing s,o and needing to connect to each Elasticsearch node after deployment to configure TLS, when activating a basic license.
+TLS is required for the Elasticsearch Transport layer with the Security features available at the basic license tier in 6.8.0 and 7.1.0+, so if you are intending on using the basic license with Security for versions that support it, providing certificates as part of a Marketplace deployment will be easier than not doing so, and then needing to connect to each Elasticsearch node after deployment to configure TLS, when activating a basic license.

 elasticsearch-certutil command tool bundled with

 Elasticsearch can be used to simplify the creations of certificates for use with Transport Layer Security (TLS).